woutersf/MauticEmailSupressionBundle/README.md

 1. **Descriptive Names** - Use clear names that indicate the purpose and year (e.g., "Q4 2025 Holiday Blackout")
 2. **Plan Ahead** - Set up suppression dates well in advance of the blackout period
 3. **Review Regularly** - Check suppression lists annually and update for new years
-4. **Segment-Specific** - Create different suppression lists for different regions or customer types
+4. **Email-Specific** - Create different suppression lists for different regions or customer types
 5. **Document Reasons** - Include the reason in the list name for future reference
-6. **Test First** - Verify suppression behavior with a test segment before applying to production
+6. **Test First** - Verify suppression behavior with a test email before applying to production
 7. **Coordinate Teams** - Ensure marketing, sales, and support teams are aware of blackout periods

 ## API Integration